Philip Türje: Bishop of Zagreb

 As bishop, Philip remained a skilled diplomat of Béla IV.
-Following the first war broke out between the Hungarian monarch and Ottokar II of Bohemia, Philip traveled to Rome regarding a peace agreement in 1254.
+Following the first war broke out between the Hungarian monarch and Ottokar II of Bohemia, Philip traveled to Rome regarding a peace agreement in 1253.
 There he represented Béla's interests.
-He also negotiated with Conrad IV of Germany in Naples.
+Philip and his companion Ecce, a Franciscan friar reported to Pope Innocent that Béla is ready to retreat and entrust the castles he has captured to papal legates, provided that Ottokar is willing to do the same.
+Thereafter, Philip also negotiated with Conrad IV of Germany in Naples.
 Pope Innocent IV mediated a peace treaty, which was signed in Pressburg (present-day Bratislava, Slovakia) on 1 May 1254.
 In accordance with the treaty, Ottokar ceded Styria to Béla.
 In recognition of his diplomatic activity in Rome, he was relieved of the summoning for a period of one year by the pope.
 Béla IV recalled his diplomatic service in July 1267, when praised Philip, who, "in important missions to the Roman Curia and the remote parts of Italy, and in many other countries at his own expense, exposed to weather, sea and road hazards and other inconveniences, he managed all of our cases with success..." and "raising the honor of Our Crown, he has faithfully and cleverly dealt with all the matters entrusted to him".
-Despite this, when the relationship between Béla IV and his eldest son Duke Stephen became tense in the early 1260s, the king, when visited the Slavonian province in the company of his wife Maria in the spring of 1262, Béla confiscated Medvedgrad from Philip to transfer the crown jewels and royal treasures from Székesfehérvár to there for safekeeping, protecting from Stephen.
+Philip and his episcopal army participated in the Battle of Kressenbrunn in July 1260, where Ottokar defeated the Hungarians and thus Béla was forced to renounce the Duchy of Styria.
+Despite Philip's loyalty, when the relationship between Béla IV and his eldest son Duke Stephen became tense in the early 1260s, the king, when visited the Slavonian province in the company of his wife Maria in the spring of 1262, Béla confiscated Medvedgrad from Philip to transfer the crown jewels and royal treasures from Székesfehérvár to there for safekeeping, protecting from Stephen.
 Nominally, the couple's youngest and favorite son Béla ruled the province as duke since 1260.
 Medvedgrad was never returned to the Diocese of Zagreb, it administered by the bans of Slavonia thereafter.